 This semi-evergreen shrub is native to wetland areas and has an arching habit.
 Fragrant white flowers appear in summer followed by beautiful maroon foliage in autumn.

 The White Rose of York is a large rose with elegant white flowers in the late spring and early summer.
 It is prone to sprawling and can be tied to posts or trellises to help keep it in check.
-This rose's beautiful white flower is followed by rose hips which take on a gorgeous color in the fall.
+This rose's beautiful white flowers are followed by rose hips which take on a gorgeous color in the fall.

 This unusual early bulb offers small sunny yellow flowers in March when little else is blooming.
 In southern zones they benefit from light shade.